 The City subdivision regulations apply to residential and commercial development.

 Map Review Officer: Plats to be recorded at the New Hanover County (NHC) Register of Deeds must be signed by an NHC Map Review Officer.
 Contact a Map Review Officer at 910.254.0900.

-Certain plats do not require a Preliminary Subdivision Plan.
-Minor parcel adjustments may qualify as an exempt division.
+Exempt Subdivision Plats: Certain plats do not require a Preliminary Plan review.
+Minor parcel adjustments may qualify as a statutorily exempt division.
 Sign-off by planning or zoning staff is required.
 Contact 910.254.0900.